ShashankBongale/PHP-Compiler/README.md

-# Mini Compiler for PHP
+# Mini Compiler for PHP :
 The project aimed at building a mini-complier for PHP.
 The language constructs supported by the mini-complier are “switch” and “foreach”.
 Along with these we have handled arrays and expressions.
-## Architecture of the Language:
+## Architecture of the Language :
   - Variable declarations
   - Variable assignments
   - Arithmetic expressions